Dehydration occurs when your body loses more fluid than you take into your body.

 - have diarrhoea lasting more than 10 days

-- are vomiting for more than 2 days
+- are vomiting for more than two days

 Causes of dehydration

-Dehydration is usually caused by not drinking enough fluid to replace what we lose.
+Dehydration is usually caused by not drinking enough fluid to replace what you lose.

 Other factors that can contribute to dehydration include:

 - the amount of physical exercise you are doing (particularly in hot weather)

 - illness, such as persistent vomiting and diarrhoea, or sweating from a fever

 Anyone can become dehydrated, but certain groups are particularly at risk.

 - babies and infants – they have a low body weight and are sensitive to even small amounts of fluid loss

 - older people – they may be less aware that they are becoming dehydrated and need to keep drinking fluids